 Departments in MPLS may appoint contractors, casual workers and TSS staff without divisional or university approval.
-Preexisting legal requirements and personnel procedures in relation to remuneration, maximum contract length, tax arrangements for contractors etc continue to apply.
+Preexisting legal requirements and personnel procedures in relation to remuneration, maximum contract length, holiday/holiday pay and for tax arrangements for contractors etc continue to apply.

 Departments may proceed to appoint Apprentices funded by the Levy without further divisional approval.

 Professional Services, Technical, Research Support and Administrative posts

 In the event of a resignation or retirement, departments may refill existing and budgeted professional services, technical/research support and administrative posts without the need for divisional approval, provided there is no change to the grade, FTE or general focus of the post.
 Divisional approval is not required for any short period of overlap between postholders that is operationally necessary, provided this can be accommodated within the department’s agreed total headcount budget.
 In refilling a post, avenues for redeployment and/or development of existing staff should be explored.
 No further approval is necessary to place external advertisements however.